saulpierotti/markdown_notebook/ADS.md

 	* I can prove correctness by testing instances only if the possible number of instances is finite
 * Published algorithms needs to have a mathematical proof of correctness that shows that, for any given valid input, it halts with an output that is a solution for the problem
 * An algorithm without proof is an heuristic procedure that is not guaranteed to be correct
-* Efficiency is related to the ability of an algorithm to be executed with available resources
-* Resources are time and memory
-* CPU time is number of instruction divided by number of istructions per unit time
-	* It is hardware-dependent
-* Running time is the number of primitive operations to be performeda before termination, in proportion to the input size
-	* A primitive operation is an arithmetic operation, data movement, comparison, decision (if)
-* Generally when referring to the time complexity of an algorithm this is measured in running time, not CPU time
-* The algorithm influences time much more than hardware, so we do not focus on hardware
-* Time and memory are bounded resources and must be used wisely
-* The input size is the number of elements in the input
-* A running time $\geq n^2$ is unacceptable for large inputs
-* In a while and for loop, the test is always executed once more than the body
-* Analysing algorithms is useful for predicting the amount of resources required for running them and for selecting the most efficient one
-* We assume that instructions are executed sequentially and that each instructuon is simple and commonly found in real CPU instruction sets
-* One instructuion is assumed to require constant time
-* The running time of an algorithm is the proportionality between the input size and the number of primitive instructions executed
-* Caution note: the test of a loop is always executed once more than the body

 # Introduction on data structures
 * A data structure is a way to store and organise data so to facilitate its access and modification